If you are a blogger or planning to become one, you might have heard about legal pages for blogs.

 B. Terms & Conditions Page

 Though, it’s not necessary by law (But I highly recommend it) to have a Terms & Conditions Page.

-But it becomes mandatory to add one, if you’re selling something or your website contains any intellectual property of yours.
+But it becomes mandatory to add one if you’re selling something or your website contains any intellectual property of yours to protect your blog.